 SEO is closely related to performance, which is how fast your pages tend to load.
 Faster load times influence higher search engine rankings, more visitor engagement, and increased conversions.
 Why?
 Because internet users are impatient.

+What does that mean?
 To ensure your theme does not slow down your site, avoid feature-rich themes.
 You probably won’t use the majority of the effects they offer, and your theme files will be needlessly large.
 The larger your website files, the more time your pages will take to load.

 Between new features, security patches, bug fixes, and performance improvements, WordPress updates a lot.
 You’ll need a theme that keeps pace.

-Theme descriptions will include a “Last Updated” attribute, which is a good indicator of whether the theme stays consistently up-to-date.
-If a theme has been updated within the past few months, go ahead with it.
-Any update older than six months is less promising, and avoid any theme that hasn’t been updated in two years or more.
+Pro tip: If a theme has been updated within the past few months, go ahead with it.
+Any update older than six months is less promising.
+Avoid any theme that hasn’t been updated in two years or more.

-10. Customer Support
+11. Customer Support

 Most paid WordPress themes come with at least a few months of premium customer support.
 After this expires, you’ll have the option to renew on a monthly or annual basis.
-If you foresee using this perk in the future, be sure to factor the cost of a recurring support subscription in your theme choice.
+If you foresee using this perk in the future, be sure to factor the cost of a recurring support subscription into your theme choice.

 Keep in mind that free themes rarely offer the same support options as premium ones.
-You’re on your own if you encounter any major problems – that’s why the theme you choose should at least come with thorough setup instructions and support resources (e.g., forums or a knowledge base).
+You’re on your own if you encounter any major problems.
+That’s why the theme you choose should at least come with thorough setup instructions and support resources (e.g., forums or a knowledge base).

-11. Positive Reception
+12. Positive Reception